mila-iqia/fuel/docs/extending_fuel.rst

 >>> print([batch for batch in all_stream.get_epoch_iterator()])
 [(array([2, 4]), array([-2,  2])), (array([6, 8]), array([-2,  2]))]

-Finally, there exists a :class:`Mapping` transformer which acts as a swiss-army knife transformer.
-In addition to a data stream, its constructor accepts a function which will be applied to data coming from the stream.
+Finally, what if we not only want to select at runtime which sources the transformation applies to, but also the transformer itself?
+This is what the :class:`Mapping` transformer solves.
+In addition to a data stream, its constructor accepts a ``mapping`` argument, which is expected to be a function.
+This function which will be applied to data coming from the stream.

 Here's how you would implement the feature doubler using :class:`Mapping`.